Billy Mercer (footballer, born 1969): Coaching career

 Following his retirement, Mercer remained at Bristol City as a goalkeeping coach.
 He impressed during his time coaching at Ashton Gate and was subsequently brought to Hillsborough in the summer of 2004 by Chris Turner shortly before his sacking as Sheffield Wednesday manager.

 Following the sacking of Paul Sturrock on 19 October 2006 Mercer acted as caretaker assistant manager to Sean McAuley before the arrival of Brian Laws and Russ Wilcox on 6 November 2006.

 Following Brian Laws' appointment as manager of Premier League side Burnley in January 2010, Mercer joined the club as goalkeeping coach.
 He remained at the club until 15 April 2022, when he was sacked along with manager Sean Dyche, assistant manager Ian Woan and first-team coach Steve Stone.

 On 30 September 2022, Billy was appointed temporary goalkeeper coach of Rotherham United, after the departure of Andy Warrington.
-He has openly admitted that the role is purely to help the club out and stated “I am going to be here for as long as I’m wanted.
-Obviously, I have to be respectful to my old manager Sean Dyche, who I’ve worked under for many years, but for the time being I’m happy to be involved.”
+He has openly admitted that the role is purely to help the club out and stated "I am going to be here for as long as I'm wanted.
+Obviously, I have to be respectful to my old manager Sean Dyche, who I've worked under for many years, but for the time being I'm happy to be involved".

+On 10 July 2023, Billy was signed to a short term deal with Everton to fill-in for goalkeeping coach Alan Kelly who was sidelined due to knee surgery.

+On 21 October 2025, he returned to Nottingham Forest as their goalkeeping coach, linking up once again with Sean Dyche who he had worked alongside at Burnley and Everton.